 Reading our materials will help you understand that ASH is not insurance.
 Health insurance requires a contract between you and a third party.
-The contract says that if you have medical bills covered by a health insurance policy, the company will be legally obligated to pay those bills for you.
+An insurance contract says that if you have medical bills covered by a health insurance policy, the company will be legally obligated to pay those bills for you.
 If the company doesn't pay, you and/or your medical provider can take action against it in a court of law.

 Members of ASH do not have a contract.
-Instead, members believe in helping one another share in their expenses.
+Instead, members believe in helping one another share in their expenses per the specific sharing level chosen by the member.
 ASH helps people come together as a community and share each other's needs to the best of our ability.
 We have a common focus on the need, a personal desire to assist with that need, and a common commitment to voluntarily assist one another with that need.